 Reception for non-Ukrainian refugees

-If you are a refugee from Ukraine, but do not have Ukrainian citizenship, you may be entitled to different reception than a refugee with Ukrainian nationality.
-Read about this here.
+If you are a refugee from Ukraine, but do not have Ukrainian citizenship, you may be entitled to different reception than a refugee with Ukrainian citizenship.

 Reception centre with Temporary Protection

-If you do not have Ukrainian citizenship, you are entitled to shelter in a Ukraine reception centre if:
+If you do not have Ukrainian citizenship, you are entitled to a place in a Ukraine reception centre if:

 You had a valid, permanent Ukrainian residence permit on 23 February 2022 and did not leave Ukraine before 27 November 2021 and did not return to your country of origin before 23 February 2022.